If you run into the computer not recognizing headphones issue, don’t worry. It’s often not hard to fix at all…

 - Click I didn’t hear anything if you didn’t hear a sound so that Windows will reinstall the audio driver for you.

-- Follow the on-screen instructions to further troubleshoot the computer doesn’t recognize headphones issue.
+- Follow the on-screen instructions to further troubleshoot the headphones not being recognized by computer problem.

 Fix 4: Disable front panel jack detection and enable Multi-stream mode (For Realtek HD Audio Manager users only)